Should I Be a Bartender? 10 Things You Should Know

 Reality #8: Customers may threaten you.
 You must be tough.

 As a bartender, you will meet people from all walks of life—and a good many of them may become drunk over the course of an evening.
-A drunk customer could take offence over absolutely nothing and want to give you a shakedown outside.
+A drunk customer could take offense over absolutely nothing and want to give you a shakedown outside.

 If you are considering this career, you will need to have a tough psyche.
 If the thought of being on the receiving end of an angry rant makes you want to run away, this job may not be a good fit.